-Conor Ford was named U-M's newest assistant coach by head coach John Paul on July 21, 2014, joining the program after serving the previous five seasons in a similar role at Drexel.
+Conor Ford is in his third season with the U-M program after joining the staff on July 21, 2014.
+Ford serves as the teams offensive coordinator, and joined the the program after serving the previous five seasons in a similar role at Drexel.

 Ford went on to play professionally after his collegiate career.
 He played five seasons in Major League Lacrosse, two with the Philadelphia Barrage and another three with the New Jersey Pride.
 Ford played attack on the 2004 Barrage team that won the MLL championship.
 His best year came in 2007, when he scored 27 goals and led the Pride with 37 points.